microsoftgraph/msgraph-sdk-powershell/src/Notes/beta/examples/New-MgBetaUserOnenoteNotebook.md

 # A UPN can also be used as -UserId.
 New-MgBetaUserOnenoteNotebook -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaUserOnenoteNotebook Cmdlet.
+This example shows how to use the New-MgBetaUserOnenoteNotebook Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).